mahnazzzz/DB-AnalysisOfTwitterData/README.md

 - Python
 - MongoDB

+# Problem

+through python I could not conceive to mongoDB which is in the local, even though the data is imported.
+So therefore through the docker made a container and have mongo db there, through mongodb i connected to the database and find data i should show

 # Assignment  Analysis of Twitter Data

 Implement a small database application, which imports a dataset of Twitter tweets from the CSV file into database.